Bloc/workshop-curriculum/courses/ruby-primer/01-level-getting-started/05-string-interpolation/body.md

 end
 ```

-This syntax – `#{ }` denotes the variable to be interpolated.
-When used in a string, it will print the variable provided as part of the string.
-When called, this would return:
+Strings will interpolate the statements in curly braces – `#{ }`.
+When used with a variable, the string will include the value of the varialbe as part of the string.
+If we call `welcome_to` with, "Japan," this returns:

 ```ruby
 puts welcome_to("Japan")
 => "Welcome to Japan, enjoy your stay!"
 ```

-One of the great thing about interpolated variables is that they're not limited to strings.
-We'll cover numbers later, but here's a glimpse of how we can interpolate numbers in a string:
+And interpolated statements are not limited to strings!
+We'll cover numbers later, but here's a glimpse of how to interpolate them:

 ```ruby
 def add_numbers(number1, number2)